RegardsOss/RegardsOss.github.io/website/docs/setup/deprecated/swarm.md

 - An user having **sudo rights** and access to the Docker registry
 - Docker is setup with user namespace
 - Swarm workers are connected to master
 - Either an access to mutualised COTS, or the right configuration on the host.
-We already treat the basic setup of these COTS [here](/getting-started/configuration), you need to look for `kernel.shmmax`, `vm.max_map_count`
+We already treat the basic setup of these COTS [here], you need to look for `kernel.shmmax`, `vm.max_map_count`

 :::info
 The root access is required to install files using Ansible with specific owner.
 You can release such user access after Ansible installation.